 The Ontario Honey Bee Pollination Association (OHBPA), a program of the OBA, promotes agricultural pollination and supports beekeepers providing pollination services.

-To locate OHBPA members providing pollination services click here.
+To locate OHBPA members providing pollination services in Ontario and beyond click here.

 To join the OHBPA click here.

 Although local wild populations of honeybees and other native pollinators assist in crop pollination they cannot be relied upon from year to year.
 Populations of these fluctuate greatly from year to year due to weather, lack of or destruction of habitat, agricultural pesticide use, and the effects of parasitic mite infestations.
 The local wild honeybees are disappearing from Ontario as the bee mites spread and destroy these honeybees.